ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 ```
 We chose the ``yolov8s`` model as our base because it offers a balance between training speed and accuracy, which suits our needs effectively.
 Using a Nvidia V100 GPU the traing of the model took ~5min/epoch for a total of ~1h40min.
 The results from the training, including the model, can be found in the `project` directory, which is specified in the command before.

 A comprehensive overview of training with YOLOv8 can be found [here](https://towardsdatascience.com/trian-yolov8-instance-segmentation-on-your-data-6ffa04b2debd).
 The summary of our training results can be found [here](https://github.com/ccfrauasgr2/pet-detection/blob/main/docs/img) as images in `training_results.png` and `training_confusion_matrix.png` or as a table [here](https://github.com/ccfrauasgr2/pet-detection/blob/main/sensor_node/model_training) in the `results.csv` file.

-Here is an explanaition for the different metrics from the results:
+Here is an explanation for the different metrics from the results:

 - `train/box_loss` and `val/box_loss`: These metrics measure the discrepancy between predicted bounding box coordinates and the ground truth bounding box coordinates during training and validation, respectively.
 - `train/cis_loss` and `val/cls_loss`: These metrics address class imbalance by quantifying the difference between predicted class probabilities and the true class labels during training and validation, respectively.